Akrog/cinderlib/docs/topics/backends.rst

     related to *cinderlib* and can be deleted using the vendor's management tool.

-    If you try the library with another storage array I would appreciate a note on the library version, Cinder release, and results of your testing.
+    If you try the library with another storage array I would love to hear about your results, the library version, and configuration used (masked IPs, passwords, and users).

 Initialization
 --------------

-Before we can have access to an storage array we have to initialize the *Backend*, which only has one parameter defined and all other parameters are not defined in the method prototype:
+Before we can have access to an storage array we have to initialize the *Backend*, which only has one defined parameter and all other parameters are not defined in the method prototype:

 .. code-block:: python